michelle-hwang/michelle-hwang.github.io/_posts/2019-02-07-crm-filtered-fields-hierarchical.md

 For Service Group 2 and 3, we don't need to use a filtered view, as these will be filtered using filtered lookups.

+*Tip: Remove the "Created On" date field that shows up on the Lookup View to free up space in the Lookup.*

 ### Step 5: Add to form

-Since the data will be hierarchically filtered, we will use filtered lookups to handle this.
+Since the data will be hierarchically filtered, we will use filtered lookups on Service Group 2 and Service Group 3 to handle this.

-Tip: Remove the "Created On" date field that shows up on the Lookup View.